tech2etc/tech2etc/README.md

-<h1 align="center">Hi 👋, I'm tech2etc</h1>
+<h1 align="center">Hi 👋, I'm Tech2etc</h1>
-<h3 align="center">A passionate frontend developer from Bangladesh</h3>
+<h3 align="center">A Passionate Frontend Developer From Bangladesh</h3>

+<p align="left"> <img src="https://komarev.com/ghpvc/?username=tech2etc&label=Profile%20views&color=0e75b6&style=flat" alt="tech2etc" /> </p>

 <p>"Tech2etc is a non-profit organization that creates e-learning programming content.
 It is one of the biggest communities of Bangladesh who contribute programming content.
 More than 83,000 students at Tech2etc are learning to code by constructing Real-World Projects.
 The founder and CEO of this company is Md.
 Fahimul Kabir Chowdhury."</p>

-<p align="left"> <img src="https://komarev.com/ghpvc/?username=tech2etc&label=Profile%20views&color=0e75b6&style=flat" alt="tech2etc" /> </p>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=tech2etc" alt="tech2etc" /></a> </p>